sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

   .. method:: ReadGromacsForcefield()

-    Searches and reads the forcefield.itp and atomtypes.atp files in the base_dir given at initialization.
+    Searches and reads the forcefield.itp and atomtypes.atp files in the **base_dir** given at initialization.
 All atom specific informations and bonded as well as nonbonded forces are read this way.

   .. method:: ReadResidueDatabase(basename)

-    Searches and reads all files belonging the the residue database defined by basename.
+    Searches and reads all files belonging the the residue database defined by **basename**.
 With basename aminoacids this function searches and reads all files in the base_dir matching aminoacids.x where x is .rtp .arn .hdb .n.tdb .c.tdb .vsd .r2b Only the rtp file is mandatory, all others are neglected if not present.

-    :param basename:    :class:`str` basename of residue database to be loaded
+    :param basename:    Basename of residue database to be loaded

+    :type basename:     :class:`str`

   .. method:: ReadITP(basename)

-    Searches and reads the itp file in the base_dir. basename amazing_ion would therefore load the file amazing_ion.itp
+    Searches and reads the itp file in the **base_dir**. **basename** amazing_ion would therefore load the file amazing_ion.itp

-    :param basename:    :class:`str` basename of itp file to be loaded
+    :param basename:    Basename of itp file to be loaded

+    :type basename:     :class:`str`

   .. method:: SetForcefield(forcefield)

     Resets reader internal forcefield.
 Everything read so far is lost, except the already read preprocessor statements.

+    :param forcefield:  Forcefield to be set

-    :param forcefield:  :class:`Forcefield`
+    :type forcefield:   :class:`Forcefield`

   .. method:: GetForcefield()